rx-angular/rx-angular/libs/template/docs/render-strategies.md

 ## Render Strategies

+Angular's change detection is pull based and implicite.

+Render strategies provie a way to control them explicitely and also drive them push based.
+The rendering logic it self is extracted as strategy.
+This enables us to turn Angulars change detection on and off, or even replace it completely.

+The listed set of strategies provide a basic set which is very helpful when migrating to better performance or interrupting it e.g. based on the view port visibility.
+The second set are concurrent strategies.
+This means they know of each other and have a specific priority in execution.
+Furthermore the work it self is processed in chunks which enables a fully non-blocking application from route changes to state updates.

 |       Name       |   Priority   |    Render Method  |       Scheduling         |   Render Deadline   |
 | ---------------- | ------------ | ----------------- | ------------------------ | ------------------- |
 | `"noop"`         | ❌           | - `noop`          | `requestAnimationFrame`  | N/A                 |